CubedProgrammer/linux_utility/README.md

 If a.txt has 696a6b, b.txt will contain ijk.

-Can be compiled into a shared library that is also an executable, see [cxso](#cxso)
+Can be compiled into a shared library that is also an executable, see [cxso](#cxso) A default location for dl\_loader is defined, override it by defining the macro LOADER to the desired file.
 ### ifile
 Write data from a file to stdout, the first argument is the file to read from.
 ```